 Transactions in foreign currencies are translated to the functional currency of the Company at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated into the functional currency at the exchange rate at that date (closing rate).
 Non-monetary items denominated in foreign currencies which are carried at historical cost are reported using the exchange rate at the date of the transaction.
 Exchange differences arising on the settlement of monetary items or on translating monetary items at rates different from those at which they were translated on initial recognition during the period or in previous financial statements are recognized in the statement of profit and loss in the period in which they arise.

 The assets and liabilities of the foreign branch are translated into functional currency at the rate of exchange prevailing at the reporting date and their statements of profit and loss are translated at average exchange rates.
-The exchange differences arising on translation for consolidation are recognised in OCI.
+The exchange differences arising on translation for consolidation are recognised in other comprehensive income.

 In case of an asset, expense or income where a monetary advance is paid/received, the date of transaction is the date on which the advance was initially recognized.
 If there were multiple payments or receipts in advance, multiple dates of transactions are determined for each payment or receipt of advance consideration.